CEO and Co-Founder

-Jonathan Ward joined 23andMe in 2012 serving as Vice President, Strategic Alliances, with responsibility for the company’s strategic partnerships.
+Jonathan Ward joined 23andMe in 2012 and currently serves as Vice President, International, with responsibility for growing the company’s international operations, including consumer offerings and strategic business opportunities.
 Prior to joining 23andMe, Jonathan served most recently as interim Chief Marketing Officer at eHarmony.com and held a variety of marketing and business development roles during his eight-year tenure there.
-Jonathan has also held marketing and business development roles at America Online, McKinsey & Company as well as Ogilvy, Adams & Rinehart.
+Jonathan has also held marketing and business development roles at America Online.
+Prior to AOL, Jonathan was a management consultant with McKinsey & Company, and an associate at Ogilvy, Adams & Rinehart.
 Jonathan has a bachelor of arts degree in English from Williams College and holds a master’s in management from the J.L.
 Kellogg School of Management at Northwestern University.

 As VP Marketing, Neil Rothstein is responsible for the marketing, branding and customer acquisition activities of the company.
 Prior to joining 23andMe, Neil worked at Netflix for 11 years most recently serving as VP, Online Marketing where he led the company’s global online marketing activities across the US, Canada, Latin America, UK, and Ireland.
 Neil has also had roles with RateItAll, ESPN, and the Atlanta Committee for the Olympic Games.
 Neil received an MBA from the Gouizueta Business School at Emory University and a BA in Economics from Brandeis University.